Anthony Rizzo Player Props: Yankees vs. Rockies

 Rockies Pitching Rankings

+- The Rockies pitching staff is last in the league with a collective 7.4 strikeouts per nine innings.

-- The Rockies have a 5.67 team ERA that ranks 29th across all league pitching staffs.
+- The Rockies have a 5.68 team ERA that ranks 29th among all league pitching staffs.

-- Rockies pitchers combine to give up 136 total home runs at a clip of 1.5 per game (most in baseball).
+- The Rockies give up the most home runs in baseball (137 total, 1.5 per game).

-- In his last appearance on Saturday against the San Francisco Giants, the right-hander went 3 2/3 innings, giving up three earned runs while surrendering seven hits.
+- In his last outing on Wednesday, July 5 against the Houston Astros, the righty threw four innings, allowing five earned runs while surrendering seven hits.

-- In 19 games this season, the 27-year-old has a 6.65 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .294 to opposing batters.
+- The 35-year-old has amassed an ERA of 6.89, with 6.7 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .303 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.